-FYSB also requires grantees to incorporate elements of Positive Youth Development (PYD) and trauma-informed care (TIC), which suggest that the best way to prevent risky behavior is to help young people achieve their full potential.
-Youth development strategies focus on leadership, skill-building, and community involvement.
+FYSB requires grantees to incorporate elements of Positive Youth Development (PYD) and trauma-informed care (TIC), which suggest that the best way to prevent risk and trauma is to help young people achieve their full potential.
+Youth development strategies focus on leadership, trauma counseling, skill-building, and community involvement.